Engee documentation

 • Bus type explicitly, e.g. BusSignal{(:s1, :s2), Tuple(Float64, Int54), ), (}. :s1, :s2 - names of signals in the bus; Tuple(Float64, Int64) - their types; ), ( - their dimensions;

-• Or the name of a variable containing a description of the bus type defined in the Engee workspace (in the variables window) or in C code.
+• Or the name of a variable containing the description of the bus type defined in the Engee workspace (in the variables window) or in C code.

-Bus names should not contain spaces because they are used in C code, where spaces are not allowed in variable names.
+Bus names should not contain spaces as they are used in C code where spaces in variable names are not allowed.

 Tyres in parameters